Kuro-Rui/Fumo-DiscordBot/README.rst

 4. **Install the dependencies**

-    Run these commands on your terminal:
+    Make sure you're in your venv, then run these commands on your terminal:

     .. code-block:: bash

         pip install -U pip
         pip install -r requirements.txt